packit/packit.dev/content/posts/pull-from-upstream.md

 Currently, retriggering is not possible, but it's in our [plan](https://github.com/packit/packit-service/issues/1829) to implement it soon.

+Also, if you need to do any change in the pull request, you need to locally fetch the source branch of the Packit's pull request and push it (with a fix) to your fork (as it is not possible to push to the branch created in the Packit's fork).

 ## Few words in the end

 `pull_from_upstream` has just been implemented; therefore, we encourage you to help